 I can’t think of any company out there that wouldn’t want to shorten their average sales cycle.

-Doing so allows you to connect with more prospects and to operate in a more profitable way, by closing more sales and reducing your cost of sales.
+Doing so allows you to connect with more prospects and to operate more profitably by closing more sales and reducing your cost of sales.

 From optimising your lead generation techniques to focusing on value articulation, you can find enhancement opportunities throughout the cycle.

-Believe it or not, one of the biggest obstacles to a shorter sales cycle is sales people.
+Believe it or not, one of the most significant obstacles to a shorter sales cycle is sales people.

 OK, that may seem a tad unfair if you work in sales.